About MeiLin Miranda

 My experiences struggling with my health and the resulting financial near-ruin were the basis for my tweet/prompt to Neil Gaiman that resulted in a story he wrote for the A Calendar of Tales project in 2013.
 I am November.

-I started writing fiction not long after my troubles.
+I started writing fiction not long after my troubles, in 2007.
 I tell myself I came back from the dead to write books.
 I might have come back for that, or for finishing raising my two daughters, or for the husband with whom I fell in love at first sight, or for no reason at all.
 I like the book explanation, at least when I'm talking about books.
 When I talk about my family, the explanation changes.

 Where to find me